Lullabot/information-security-policy/policy/leadership.md

 # Policy and Leadership

 ### Policy
 Lullabot will create a security team to manage and oversee its information security policy.
-This team should include members of management and representation from across all the functional areas of the company.
+This team should include members of management and representation from across functional areas of the company.

 ### Scope
 This policy applies to Lullabot management.